 Please use the following drop down menu to select a specific flood control facility.
 Detailed information regarding your selected facility will be displayed after the jump.

 DuPage County works together with the United States Geological Survey to provide real-time data.
 Many of the precipitation and stream gages within DuPage County are monitored and maintained through a cooperative agreement with the USGS.
 The following table provides rain fall totals for the last 48 hours at seven USGS monitored locations within DuPage County.
+For users that do not see the table below, please click here to view the data.

 In addition to the network within the county, there are a number of rain gages located outside of DuPage that are monitored and used in forecasting models to predict potential flooding events.
 Below is a table listing each gage and its location.
 Click the gage to view more detailed information.
 This will open a new browser window and bring you to the USGS website.